What Are Collagen Peptides? The Benefits & How To Pick A Supplement

 What are collagen peptides?

 First, endogenous collagen is natural collagen, or the kind that is synthesized by the body.
 Second, exogenous collagen is synthetic and comes from an external source, such as a powder.
-Often in the scientific literature, endogenous collagen depletion is linked to a declining bill of health.
+(So collagen supplements are made of exogenous collagen.)
+Endogenous collagen depletion is linked to a declining bill of health.

-Collagen benefits for skin.
+Collagen benefits for skin and hair.*

-Collagen benefits for gut.
+Collagen benefits for the gut.*